 Magnolia Plantation & Gardens

 Charleston, SC 29414

-Unquestionably one of the most beautiful places on Earth, Magnolia Plantation is home to America’s oldest garden, founded by Thomas Drayton and his wife Ann in 1680.
-Elegantly spread across more than 450 acres, the property has been owned by the same Drayton family for 15 generations and is a must-see attraction for nature lovers in the Charleston area, despite the fact that it’s located more than 12 miles away from the center of one of the finest cities in America.
+Unquestionably one of the most beautiful places on Earth, Magnolia Plantation is home to America’s oldest garden.
+It was founded by Thomas Drayton and his wife Ann in 1680.
+Elegantly spread across more than 450 acres, the property has been owned by the same Drayton family for 15 generations.
+By all means, it is a must-see attraction for nature lovers in the Charleston area, despite the fact that it’s 12 miles away.
 Open year round including on major holidays, Magnolia Plantation is also known for having America’s last large-scale Romantic-style garden.

 Memphis Botanic Garden

 In a city that calls itself the Birthplace of Rock n’ Roll, Memphis Botanic Garden has to compete with the city’s biggest and most famous attractions.
 For instance, there are Sun Studio, Stax Museum, the National Civil Rights Museum and Elvis Presley’s Graceland.
 But this phenomenal attraction bordering Audubon Park and the University of Memphis is consistently mentioned as one of America’s best botanical gardens.
 That’s not to mention that it’s certified as a Level 4 arboretum, the highest level of accreditation.
 If you go, make sure to visit the beautiful red bridge in the Japanese garden.